smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

    For SQL Server use SQL Server Native Client version 11, 2011 version or later; For Postgres use the latest driver from https://www.postgresql.org/ftp/odbc/versions/msi/

+   For Postgres, select the datasourcde tab and set *Max Varchar* and *Max Long Varchar* to 8190.

 These settings are in the Java connector for the RifServices middleware: *%CATALINA_HOME%\webapps\rifServices\WEB-INF\classes\RIFServiceStartupProperties.properties*

 **BEWARE** Make sure you keep a copy of this file; any front end RIF web application upgrade will overwrite it.